agentplug/agenthub/docs/.implementation_design/phase3.3_mcp_tools/document_retrieval_tool_design.md

 ## 📋 **Summary**

-This document outlines the design and implementation of a document retrieval tool for AgentHub that leverages LlamaIndex, FAISS, and modern LLMs to provide efficient document search and question-answering capabilities.
-The tool supports two return formats: **`chunks`** (raw chunks with metadata) and **`answer`** (synthesized answers), with persistent indexing for optimal performance.
+This document outlines the design and implementation of a document retrieval tool for AgentHub that leverages LlamaIndex's optimized vector store and modern LLMs to provide efficient document search and question-answering capabilities.
+The tool supports two return formats: **`chunks`** (raw chunks with metadata) and **`answer`** (synthesized answers), with persistent indexing and intelligent LLM-based reranking for optimal performance.

 ### **Key Features**
 - **Persistent Indexing**: Collections are built once and reused for all queries